-When you do not set DS_TOTAL_MEMORY, the database server proceeds as follows.
-First, the database server checks whether you have set SHMTOTAL.
-When SHMTOTAL is set, the database server uses the following formula to calculate the amount of decision-support memory:
+When SHMTOTAL is set, the database server uses the following formula to calculate the amount of decision-support memory: decision support memory = SHMTOTAL - nondecision\support\memory

-'''

-decision support memory = SHMTOTAL -

-nondecision support memory

-'''

-When the database server finds that you did not set SHMTOTAL, it sets decision-support memory as in the following example:
+When the database server finds that you did not set SHMTOTAL, it sets decision-support memory as in the following example: decision support memory = min ds total memory

-'''

-decision support memory = min ds total memory

-'''

-For a description of the variable min_ds_total_memory, refer to "Deriving a Minimum for Decision-Support Memory" on page 4-18.
+For a description of the variable min\ds\total\memory, see "Deriving a Minimum for Decision-Support Memory" on page 4-13.

-Checking Derived Value for Decision-Support Memory
+Checking Derived Value for Decision-Support Memory:

-The final part of the algorithm verifies that the amount of shared memory is greater than min ds total memory and less than the maximum possible memory space for your computer.
-When the database server finds that the derived value for decision-support memory is less than the value of the min_ds_total_memory variable, it sets decision-support memory equal to the value of min ds total memory.
+In the final part of the algorithm that the database server uses to derive the new value for the DS\TOTAL\MEMORY configuration parameter, the database server verifies that the amount of shared memory is greater than min\ds\total\memory and less than the maximum possible memory space for your computer.

+When the database server finds that the derived value for decision-support memory is less than the value of the min\ds\total\memory variable, it sets decision-support memory equal to the value of min\ds\total\memory.